danbz/aesthetic-programming/7-VocableCode/Readme.md

 ```
 *Sketch 2.3: Snippets of Vocable Code on Conditional Structure III*

 Sketch 2.3 shows two conditional structure in the function `draw`.
 In general, they are checking for texts that are out of the canvas.
 This has to be done frequently and continuously because the out of screen text object instances will be removed (by using `splice`) to avoid unwanted elements still exist in the program.
 Additionally, the program runs continuously with new text generation when it detects the screen with less than or equal to two text on a screen.
-Furthermore, the program is designed to give some time for new batch of text to generate on a screen dynamically, and not immediate right after the text goes off the canvas.
+Furthermore, the program is designed to give some time for a new batch of text to generate on a screen dynamically, and not immediate right after the text goes off the canvas.
 After the conditions of the amount of text on a screen and the time element are met simultaneously, the program will proceed to the function `makeVisible()` to generate new text.

 ```javascript
 //line 90